Getting Started

 Target Version: NServiceBus 9.x

 The PostgreSQL transport is built on top of ADO.NET and will use connection pooling.
-This may result in the connection pool being shared by the transport, as well as other parts of the endpoint process and the business logic.
+This may result in sharing of the connection pool by the transport, as well as other parts of the endpoint process and the business logic.

-In scenarios where the concurrent message processing limit is changed, or the database connection is used for other purposes mentioned above, change the connection pool size to ensure it will not be exhausted.
+If increasing the concurrent message processing limit, or if the database connection is used for other purposes mentioned above, increase the connection pool size to ensure it is not exhausted.

 Connection configuration